happy couple on wedding day

 4. Listen Intently: Listening intently is one of the best ways to extend mercy to your spouse.
 Take the time to truly listen and hear what your partner is saying without jumping to conclusions or getting defensive.

-By practicing these tips, you will be able to extend mercy to your spouse and strengthen your marriage.
+By practising these tips, you will be able to extend mercy to your spouse and strengthen your marriage.
 Remember that it takes effort, but it is worth it for a healthy and happy relationship.

 Conclusion

 Mercy is a crucial element of marriage and relationships.
 It can be a powerful tool to bring you closer together and help your relationship grow.
-When used correctly, it can be the difference between a healthy and thriving marriage or an unhealthy and failing one.
+When used correctly, it can be the difference between a healthy and thriving marriage and an unhealthy and failing one.
 Although it’s important to remember that there will still be times when a relationship or marriage doesn’t work out, mercy can often prevent a breakup or divorce from occurring in the first place.
 Whether you are dating, in a relationship, or married, having mercy for each other is the key to finding true happiness and lasting love.
-If you have any further questions about mercy and marriage, contact Coach Brad today.
+If you have any further questions about mercy and marriage, contact Odyssey today.